In the Garden

 Students involved in our program learn a variety of organic gardening skills, plant and soil biology, and composting lessons through project based learning activities.
 Students grow many varieties of vegetables and pollinators from seed and help tend the gardens in the spring, summer and fall.

 The produce harvested from the school gardens is used in our Kitchen-Garden flex classes and in our school cafeterias.
 During the summer, harvests are sold at a School Farmer’s Market at the Dexter Wellness Center and produce donations are made to the Dexter Senior Center.

 Dexter students work hard to turn their amazing harvests into delicious masterpieces in the Creekside Kitchen Classroom.
 Students learn basic kitchen skills, engage in nutrition lessons from the USDA Myplate and Harvard’s Healthy Eating Plate while preparing healthy snacks and meals.
 We have lots of fun and our classes are always lively!

-We also teaching cooking and nutrition classes at Mill Creek Food’s Class and the High School Alternative Education Building.
+We also teach cooking and nutrition classes at Mill Creek Middle School and the High School Alternative Education Program.

 In the Greenhouse

 Our growing season begins in March when we move the Kitchen-Garden flex classes to the Creekside greenhouse.
 During this 8 week time period students plant over two thousand vegetable and pollinator seeds while learning the basics of soil biology, plant physiology and the importance of pollinators through ecology.